 (c) Immediately upon the verification of an employee's statement, the holder of a license by whom such person has been or is to be employed shall cause [two sets of] fingerprints of the two hands of such person to be recorded in such manner as the Department of State may by rule prescribe.
 The holder to a license shall immediately stamp in indelible ink the employee's statement [and each set of fingerprints] with the name, year and license number of such holder and a number, which number shall be determined by the number of such statements furnished to such holder and shall be in numerical sequence.

-(d) The holder of a license shall affix one [set] copy of such fingerprint[s] receipt to the employee's statement in such manner that the [prints]copy can be examined without disclosing the contents of the employee's statement and shall retain such statement and [prints] copy of fingerprint receipt so long as he/she shall be licensed under this article by the Department of State.
+(d) The holder of a license shall affix one [set] copy of such fingerprint[s] receipt to the employee's statement in such manner that the [prints]copy can be examined without disclosing the contents of the employee's statement and shall retain such statement and [prints] copy of fingerprint receipt so long as he/she shall be licensed under [this] article 6-D of the General Business Law by the Department of State.

 (e) The holder of a license shall file the [other set of fingerprints] original fingerprint receipt with the Department of State by forwarding the same by registered mail to the office of the Division of Licensing Services,[84 Holland Avenue,] P.O.
 Box 22001, Albany, NY 12201-2001, in accordance with the schedule stipulated in §195.8 of this Part.